-- States and districts should use evaluation results to determine the professional development opportunities they provide for teachers.
-NASSP recommends in its Breaking Ranks series that schools develop an individualized professional growth plan that is aligned with the school improvement plan for all adults in the building.
+- States and districts should use evaluation results to develop the professional learning opportunities for teachers.
+NASSP recommends in its Building Ranks™: A Comprehensive Framework for Effective School Leaders that school leaders develop an individualized professional growth plan that is aligned with the school’s vision, mission, and goals.

 - States and districts should require that principal licensure programs include evidence of knowledge of methods of teacher evaluation and evidence of proficiency in supervision of instruction as core competencies.

 Baker, E., Barton, P., Darling-Hammond, L., Haertel, E., Ladd, H., Linn, R., … Shepard, L. (2010).
 Problems with the use of student test scores to evaluate teachers.
 Economic Policy Institute Briefing Paper #278.
 Retrieved from the Economic Policy Institute Web site.

 Bill & Melinda Gates Foundation MET Project (2013).
 Ensuring fair and reliable measures of effective teaching.
 Retrieved from https://secure.edweek.org/media/17teach-met1.pdf